Charles J. Stolbrand: South Carolina

 After the war, Stolbrand settled in Beaufort, South Carolina where he had a plantation.
 He became active in Republican politics; was secretary of the state constitutional convention of 1868, a delegate to the Republican National Convention, and a presidential elector the same year.
-Stolbrand was elected to the South Carolina House of Representatives in 1868, but resigned in 1869, when he were appointed superintendent of the state penitentiary, an office he held until 1873.
+Stolbrand was elected to the South Carolina House of Representatives in 1868, but resigned in 1869, when he was appointed superintendent of the state penitentiary, an office he held until 1873.
 He was later accused by the anti-Reconstruction elements in the legislature, of embezzlement while in office.
 In 1876 he became superintendent of construction of the customs house in Charleston, an office he held until the building was finished the following year.
 In 1880 Stolbrand was appointed federal storekeeper and gauger, and also ran and lost against D. Wyatt Aiken in the congressional elections of that year.
 During President Harrison's administration he was superintendent of federal buildings in Charleston.